QRCS-CORP/CEX/README.md

 ##Disclaimer
-This project contains strong cryptography, before downloading the source files, it is your responsibility to check if these extended symmetric cipher key lengths (512 bit and higher), and algorithms are legal in your country.
+This project contains strong cryptography, before downloading the source files, it is your responsibility to check if the extended symmetric cipher key lengths (512 bit and higher), and other cryptographic algorithms contained in this project are legal in your country.
 If you use this code, please do so responsibly and in accordance to law in your region.